playcanvas/blog/_posts/2014-12-22-playcanvas-in-2014-a-year-in-review.markdown

 **PLAYHACK**

 Towards the end of this year we started our own game jam, the PLAYHACK.
-Running the competition monthly, we provide you the model, you make a game with it and our favourite is featured on the PlayCanvas site.
+Running the competition monthly, we provide you the model, you make a game with it and our favorite is featured on the PlayCanvas site.

 ## Things to look forward to in 2015